 Forecasting is hard in the best of circumstances

-I became a Lotus spreadsheet guru and we used everything we could find to try to improve our forecast accuracy.
+I became a Lotus spreadsheet guru and we used all of the sales forecasting methods we could find to try to improve our forecast accuracy.
 Keep in mind that these were high tech products (computer printers), but successful product lines with significant historical data available.
 Try as we might, the best we could ever do was to get within +/-25% of the eventual unit sales number.

 New technology products are the worst case scenario for forecasters